Shilpasrii/Employee-Attendance-Management-System-/README.md

 > python employee_management_system.py

 ## Database Setup
-Before using the system, you need to set up the MySQL database and table.
+Before using the system,you need to set up the MySQL database and table.
 Follow these steps:

 1. Log in to MySQL as the root user:
 > mysql -u root -p